Memorial Day: Civil religious holiday

 Memorial Day endures as a holiday which most businesses observe because it marks the unofficial beginning of summer.
 (Labor Day is the unofficial end of summer.)
 The Veterans of Foreign Wars (VFW) and Sons of Union Veterans of the Civil War (SUVCW) advocated returning to the original date.
 The VFW stated in 2002:

-Changing the date merely to create three-day weekends has undermined the very meaning of the day.
-No doubt, this has contributed a lot to the general public's nonchalant observance of Memorial Day.

 In 2000, Congress passed the National Moment of Remembrance Act, asking people to stop and remember at 3:00 pm.
 On Memorial Day, the flag of the United States is raised briskly to the top of the staff and then solemnly lowered to the half-staff position, where it remains only until noon.
 It is then raised to full-staff for the remainder of the day.
 In commemoration ceremonies the Taps are played on the bugle.
 The National Memorial Day Concert takes place on the west lawn of the United States Capitol.

 Scholars, following the lead of sociologist Robert Bellah, often make the argument that the United States has a secular "civil religion"—one with no association with any religious denomination or viewpoint—that has incorporated Memorial Day as a sacred event.
 With the Civil War, a new theme of death, sacrifice, and rebirth enters the civil religion.
 Memorial Day gave ritual expression to these themes, integrating the local community into a sense of nationalism.
 The American civil religion, in contrast to that of France, was never anticlerical or militantly secular; in contrast to Britain, it was not tied to a specific denomination, such as the Church of England.
 The Americans borrowed from different religious traditions so that the average American saw no conflict between the two, and deep levels of personal motivation were aligned with attaining national goals.

 Parades

 Since 1867, Brooklyn, New York, has held an annual Memorial Day parade which it claims to be the nation's oldest.
-Grafton, West Virginia, and Ironton, Ohio have also had an ongoing parade since 1868.
-However, the Memorial Day parade in Rochester, Wisconsin, predates both the Doylestown and the Grafton parades by one year (1867).
+Grafton, West Virginia (West Virginia Memorial Day Parade), and Ironton, Ohio, have also had an ongoing parade since 1868.
+The Memorial Day parade in Rochester, Wisconsin, predates the Doylestown, Pennsylvania, Grafton and Ironton parades by one year (1867).